List of Kentucky supplemental roads and rural secondary highways (1–199): KY 145

 Kentucky Route 145 is a 8.412 mi rural secondary highway in far northern Webster County and western Henderson County.
 The highway begins at a four-legged intersection with US 41 Alt. and KY 56 in the village of Poole just south of the Webster–Henderson county line.
 From the intersection, US 41 Alt. and KY 56 head south concurrently, KY 52 heads east, US 41 Alt. heads north, and KY 145 heads northwest.
 KY 145 meets the west end of KY 2253 (Cairo–Dixie Road) at Dixie and crosses Beaverdam Creek.
 The highway enters the city of Corydon on Seventh Street and reaches its northern terminus at US 60 (Main Street).

 KY 147

 Kentucky Route 147 is a 3.453 mi rural secondary highway in eastern Webster County.
 The highway begins at US 41 east of Elmwood.
 KY 147 heads east, passes under I-69 (Pennyrile Parkway), crosses a branch of Pitman Creek, and reaches its terminus at KY 370 at Onton.

+Prior to 1950, KY 147 continued south to US 41 (now US 41 Alt.) in Madisonville, but this section became part of rerouted US 41.